LibreCAD/docs/ref/widgets.rst

     "Icon", "Description"
     |icon10|, "”Show all layers” - Makes all the layers in the current drawing visible."
-    |icon11|, "”Hide all layers” - Hides all layers in the active drawing."
+    |icon11|, "”Hide all layers” - Hides all layers in the current drawing."
-    |icon20|, "”Unlock layer” - Unlock, or ”Defreeze” all layers to allow changes. (\*)"
+    |icon20|, "”Unlock layer” - Unlock, or ”Defreeze”, all layers to allow changes to the entities in the layer. (\*)"
     |icon21|, "”Lock layer” - Lock, or ”Freeze”, all layers to prevent unintentional changes. (\*)"
     |icon13|, "”Add a layer” - Add a new layer to the list.
 (Shortcut [Ctrl]+[L]) (\*)"
     |icon14|, "”Remove the current layer” - Remove the highlighted layer from the list. (\*)"